-- 2.1 Notices to competitors will be posted on the official notice board at the CYC clubhouse east entrance and optionally on the CYC website at www.cycseattle.org. - 2.2 The race committee may provide unofficial communication, which is communication not governed by the rules, at any time by hail or over VHF.
+- 2.1 Notices to competitors will be posted on the official notice board and optionally on the CYC website at www.cycseattle.org.
+The official notice board is located at the middle marina at Leschi in the lower parking lot east of the BluWater Bistro on the north fence across from the hoist. - 2.2 The race committee may provide unofficial communication, which is communication not governed by the rules, at any time by hail or over VHF 68.
 A request for redress may not be based on any aspect of unofficial communication, including content, timeliness, or failure to hear.
 This changes RRS 62.1(a).